end2endzone/end2endzone-hugo/content/blog/2016-01-17-maintenance-of-hobbico-torqmaster-90-deluxe-12-volt-rc-starter.md

   - RC

 ---
 This article is about how I did the maintenance on my Hobbico Torqmaster 90 deluxe which is a 12 Volt starter for remote controlled (RC) aircraft.
 I wanted to change the rubber nose to get a better grip on my [Avistar Elite](/tag/avistar-elite/) spinner.
-I ended up disassembling the whole unit before understanding what I should have done.<!--more--> This guide documents the steps and tricks I used to reassemble the unit.
+I ended up disassembling the whole unit before understanding what I should have done.

+This guide documents the steps and tricks I used to reassemble the unit.
 I hope it may help someone that have the same issue.
 If not, then I shall use this article as a way for me to remember how I did the maintenance on the starter and which tool I used...

 # General information
 This is a Hobbico Torqmaster 90 Deluxe 12 Volt Starter.
 It is designed for starting Glow Engines up to .90 cubic inches in size.
 This starter features an aluminum starter cone with V-Groove for boat starter belts and round rubber insert for airplane spinner cones.
 The starter has self-adjusting carbon brushes for longer lasting usage and constant contact with the armature.
 Easy-Press start switch makes starting easy without requiring heavy finger pressure and a built-in finger-guard promises safe starts.
 Pre-attached alligator clips for easy attachment to a 12 volt battery.
 The starter is a regular DC brushed motor.
 Most parts of the starter can be modded or replaced.
 The switch and the